Monatric/js-tic-tac-toe/PSEUDOCODE.md

     - This must have a function that determines the winner
     - Add loggers if necessary

+1. Player

+    **General description**: This is a basic function that returns a player's name and marker as an object

+    - Return the player's name
+    - Return the player's marker

 ## Second Iteration

 Coming soon...